 If the individual is registered for the wrong tryout/clinic/program, the individual will need to be registered for the correct tryout/clinic/program before the stated registration deadline.
 Please send a refund request for the original registration to Basketball BC.
 An administration fee will be charged in accordance with our Refund Policy.

-Upon successful completion of the registration (and payment), an email confirmation will be sent to the Account Holder (Parent if account is for a child).
+If the registration (and payment) is completed successfully, there will be a REGISTRATION COMPLETE!
+MESSAGE after submitting the credit card information AND an EMAIL CONFIRMATION WILL BE SENT to the account holder (Parent if account is for a child).
 The email may be sent to a "junk" folder depending on the email filter - please check that the junk folder is not set to "auto delete".
-If you do not receive or cannot find the email in the junk folder, contact Basketball BC to confirm that the individual is registered for the tryout/clinic/program.

 Supporters and Partners